 I am from Santa Monica, California where I attended Santa Monica High School.
 I attended the University of California at Berkeley for four years obtaining my undergraduate degree in Integrative Biology with departmental honors.
-I am now attending the University of Louisville obtaining my PhD in Physiology.
+I attended the University of Louisville School of Medicine in the PhD program for Physiology.

 I played baseball and football in high school, club baseball and intramural flag football during my time at Berkeley.
 I stay active now riding my bike/jogging in Cherokee park in the Highlands of Louisville.
 I'd like to get back into practicing yoga some time soon.

-I have completed all coursework in the Physiology PhD program, maintaining a 4.0+ GPA and am now dedicated to full time research in Dr. Jay Hoying's Lab at the Cardiovascular Innovation Institute.
-My academic specialties are Biology, Physiology, Cell Biology, Biostatistics and am proficient in mathematics including Algebra I and II.
+I completed coursework in the Physiology PhD program, maintaining a 4.0+ GPA.
+My academic specialties are Biology, Physiology, Cell Biology, Biostatistics and am proficient in mathematics including Calculus I, Algebra I and II.

 Education & Certification